radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 The Doodleverse is a collection of NFTs on the Avalanche blockchain, [hosted on Kalao.](https://ttkb.me/doodleverse-kalao) It’s part of my 100 Day Project 2022, where I’m learning all about NFTs, crypto and web3.

-{% include img.html img="img/doodleverse-1.jpg" caption="The first 5 pieces" %}
+{% include img.html img="img/doodleverse-banner.png" caption="Welcome to The Doodleverse" %}

 The doodleverse is dream-like universe where anything is possible.
 Singing trees.
 One-eyed birds with worm tongues.
 Giant jellyfish.
 I’m currently fixated on weird birds.
 I’m ADD and struggle to maintain a single style.
 But this style is allowing me to flex my imagination, which I’m enjoying a ton.
 I have ideas being thrown at me from The Doodleverse night and day—all I want to do is illustrate (and animate) them.
 So, that’s what I’m doing.
 And I’m having loads of fun.
 Like, butt-loads of fun.
 I can’t wait to explore the doodlevrese more, and I want you to join me—if weirdness is your thing.